 Unlimited Aikido Classes per Week = 20 Classes per Month = $200 per Month -- or 20 Class Card = $200

-Classes may be purchased at the dojo (cash or check) or online via the Aikido Lessons Store page under the Classes heading.
+Classes may be purchased at the dojo (cash or check) or by credit/debit card online via the Aikido Lessons Store page under the Classes heading.

 Variable time schedules and fees are negotiable.